 Choose Sixt for premium car rental deals in Switzerland.
 We have a huge range of reliable rental vehicles from top brands in our up-to-date fleet.
 Our affordable car rental in Switzerland also provides you the opportunity to customize your vehicle to it meets all your mobility needs.
-Browse through our branch menu to find the location that best suits your trip.
 You can find us at many convenient locations with branches in major cities and airports.

 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

-Our fleet in Switzerland is made up of top brands such as BMW, Peugeot and Mitsubishi.
+Our fleet in Switzerland is features a variety of car categories with vehicles from leading brands such as BMW, Peugeot and Mitsubishi.
 To get the best out your car rental deals in Switzerland opt in for our useful add-ons on the booking page.
 Booking extras online ahead of your trip can often be cheaper than trying to include them once you pick up your rental car.
 Our car rental deals in Switzerland can be tailored to include roadside protection, GPS navigation systems, tire and windscreen coverage and child seats.
 You can also expect a safe and reliable service with Sixt, as we keep our rental fleet in line with internationally standardized rules regarding their age, and all vehicles undergo frequent safety checks.